Graphs and Their Clique Complexes Are Pseudotopological Weakly Homotopy Equivalent: Graphs and its Geometric Realizations

+In the simplices, the well-order of the elements defines the order of the elements, not their appearance order.
+For example, when writing an arbitrary simplex $\{v_0,v_1,\ldots,v_n\}$, we understand that $v_0<v_1<\ldots<v_n$. \end{observacion}

-The following definition introduce two realizations of a graph.
-The first realization is the classical simplicial complex induced by a graph (the clique complex); on the other hand, the second realization is a hybrid between the graph and the clique complex.
-This second realization is actually finer than the first one and allows a strong homotopy equivalence between itself and the graph.
+The definition below introduces two geometric realizations of a graph.
+The first is the classical geometric realization induced by (the clique complex of) the graph.
+The second is a hybrid of the graph and the clique complex.
+The latter has a strong homotopy equivalence with the canonical pretopological structure of the graph and it is finer than the classical geometric realization.

-\begin{definicion} Let $X$ be a graph. \begin{enumerate} \item $|VR(X)|$ is the geometric realization of the simplicial complex with $n$-simplices $\{v_0,\ldots,v_n\}$ such that $v_i\in cl(v_j)$ for every $i,j$.
-This space is a topological, and then it has a natural topological closure operation which we denote by $c_{|VR(X)|}$. \item $R(X)$ is defined over the same set of $|VR(X)|$, but the neighborhood at $v\in X$ in $R(X)$ is defined as
+\begin{definicion} Let $X$ be a graph. \begin{enumerate} \item The (topological) geometric realization of the clique complex of $X$ is denoted by $\GRCC{X}$.
+We write the underlying set of $\GRCC{X}$ as $\uGRCC{X}$ and denote the closure operator by $c_{\GRCC{X}}$ and the pseudotopological spaces as $\GRCC{X} = (\uGRCC{X},\lambda_{\GRCC{X}})$. \nomenclature{$\CC{X}$}{The clique complex of the graph $X$} \nomenclature{$\GRCC{X}$}{The geometric realization of the clique complex of the graph $X$} \nomenclature{$\uGRCC{X}$}{The underlying structure of $\GRCC{X}$}